-• Voter Registration New Hampshire has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
-From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.
-Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
-The voter registration deadline for the general election varies between six and 13 days
+Voter Registration New Hampshire has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
+From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of varies by locality between 6:00am and 11:00am (ET).

-(October 21, 2020 - October 28, 2020) before the election depending on the locality.
-The state will allow voters to register by mail for the General Election.
-Same-day registration is available on Election Day.
 Vote Casting: New Hampshire uses paper ballots.
 Ensuring there is an auditable record provides election officials with the ability to verify that the outcomes of the election are correct.
-On Election Day, polling places will be open between 6:00am and 7:00pm (ET) across the state, although the poll opening time varies by locality between 6:00am and 11:00am (ET).
+On Election Day, polling places will be open between 6:00am and 7:00pm (ET) across the state, although the poll opening time